The Imperfect Tense in Arabic - الْفِعْلُ الْمُضَارِعُ | Arabic Free Course

 يَفْعَلُ

-The imperfect tense conjugation of فَعَلَ: يَفْعَلُ is as follows:
+The conjugation of the imperfect form of فَعَلَ: يَفْعَلُ is as follows:

 3rd person masculine